igoradamenko/figma-search-extension/README.md

 Sadly, but sometimes Figma does not load all pages in “View only” mode, which does not allow us to search through all the existed objects.
 So if your file has a lot of pages, you have to load them all.

-To make it a bit easier the extension shows button “Try deep search” in such cases.
+To make it a bit easier the extension shows button “Try Deep Search” in such cases.
 Click on this button will load all the pages for you and retry the current search request.

 ## How to install